 - Is at least 50% of the tree’s branches still intact?

-If the answer to both these questions is yes, then there’s a good chance the tree will recover.
-Of course, you should contact an ISA Certified Arborist for a professional assessment as there may be other issues not readily apparent.
+If the answer to both is yes, then there’s a good chance the tree will recover.
+You should, however, contact an ISA Certified Arborist for a professional assessment as there may be other issues not readily apparent.

 Resist the urge to do it yourself

-If the tree can be saved, it will likely need pruning and that’s best done by a qualified professional.
-Why?
-Improper pruning may result in damage that compromises a tree’s health thereby affecting it for the rest of its life.
+- If the tree can be saved, any pruning is best done by a qualified professional as improper pruning may result in damage.

 Free no-obligation estimates